 But unlike the English sassenachs across the sea, Ireland’s romance is more complicated than what we let on.
 We’re passionate about almost everything (the one thing still illegal in Ireland is being boring) and among the 20 words we have for love, the most popular gra means both fondness and pleasure.
 After a painful start, Ireland might love itself more than it ever has; it might even feel as if it’s on top of the world—but deep down, we’re never far from our troubled history.
 You couldn’t quite call it melancholy, the word’s too simple.

-Put briefly: our hearts are rebellious things.
+Our hearts are rebellious things.

 To the writer and notable pervert James Joyce, every love story in modern Ireland begins with one man’s broken heart: Charles Stewart Parnell.